-The entire modular process is carefully crafted to eliminate inefficiencies at every step, but the construction stage is where this becomes most evident, as there are actually two processes going on simultaneously: on-site and off-site construction.
+The entire modular process is carefully crafted to eliminate inefficiencies at every step.
+The construction stage is where this becomes most evident, as there are actually two processes going on simultaneously.
+These modular construction processes are: on-site and off-site construction.

 This is the phase that most closely mirrors traditional construction.
 Crews arrive at the future site of the structure and begin work on its foundation, sub-levels, and any support platforms for the modules that are due to arrive.
 In traditional building methods, this would usually require completion before above-ground construction can even begin, with the very real possibility of complications delaying the entire process.
 Not with modularization, though.

-That’s because fabrication of the modular units is already underway while the site is being prepared.
+That’s because the fabrication of the modular units is already underway while the site is being prepared.

-The modular units undergo several development steps within this process:
+The modular units undergo several developmental steps within this process:

 2. Structural components of the module are built and assembled to form a six-sided unit.

 3. Framing begins, as floor, ceiling and wall joists are put into place.

 4. Sections of wall and flooring, assembled elsewhere within the facility, are fastened to the joists.
 Openings for doors and windows are cut.

 5. Technicians add all mechanical, electrical and plumbing (MEP) work from the outside of the module.

 6. The exterior of the unit is finished, and all openings for air filtration and plumbing are closed off until installation.